ADVERTISEMENT

 Gallstones are deposits of cholesterol or digestive fluids that are formed in the gallbladder.
 They can be of different sizes, which can vary from a grain of sand to a golf ball.
 It results from the crystallization of excess fat and bile.
 Over time, these crystals combine and form stones.
 Depending on the size and number of stones, it may or may not cause symptoms.

-Stones in the small tubes that transport bile from the gallbladder to the duodenum (common bile duct) is called choledocholithiasis.
+Stones in the small tubes that transport bile from the gallbladder to the duodenum (common bile duct) are called choledocholithiasis.
 There are two types of these stones:

 The gallbladder usually gets inflamed when a gallstone gets stuck in its opening, which blocks the flow of bile.
-Bile gets accumulated in the gallbladder, which irritates its walls and causes swelling and infection.
-This inflammation can develop suddenly (acute cholecystitis) or over a period of time (chronic cholecystitis) due to recurrent acute attacks.
+Bile accumulates in the gallbladder, which irritates its walls and causes swelling and infection.
+This inflammation can develop suddenly (acute cholecystitis) or over some time (chronic cholecystitis) due to recurrent acute attacks.
 If the obstruction is not removed and prompt treatment is not done, it can affect the proper functioning of the gallbladder.

 Porcelain gallbladder is a condition that results from a buildup of calcium in the muscular walls of the gallbladder.
 This makes the organ bluish and brittle and limits its function.

-Benign growths that form on the lining of the gallbladder are called gallbladder polyps.
+Benign growths that form on the gallbladder lining are called gallbladder polyps.
 It normally does not cause any complications or pain.

 When acute cholecystitis caused by gallstones is left untreated, the collected bile can perforate the wall of the gallbladder.
 This perforation results in the leaking of infection and bile into the body cavity, which can cause sepsis.